OctopusDeploy/blog/blog/2021-03/kubernetes-workers/index.md

   - **Space**: Name of the space to add the worker to (the OctoStache variable of `#{Octopus.Space.Name}` will retrieve the name of the current space)

   :::hint
-  Windows K8s clusters limit the Hostname to 16 characters.
-If you're using Windows K8s, use the Downstream API feature and add an additional Environment Variable, **TargetName**: metadata.name
+Windows K8s clusters limit the hostname to 16 characters.
+If you're using Windows K8s, use the Downstream API feature and add an additional environment variable, **TargetName**: metadata.name
   ![](octopus-container-targetname.png)
   :::